CreativeCodingLab/TextAnnotationGraphs/README.md

 import TAG from "text-annotation-graphs";
 ```

 Then initialise the visualisation on an element, optionally specifying the initial data set to load.
-For more details, consult the API documentation below.
+For more details, consult the full API documentation.

 ```
 const graph = TAG.tag({